animist-os/crux/NOTES.md

     think about tension and release, and the idea that displacements must be "paid back" conceptually if not structurally.

-    where are we on unifying etyms and mots?
+    where are we on unifying pips and mots?
 I think we might need the separation for things like % and reverse

     I've implemented "x" and "r" as tags, maybe better to just let those be non-numeric values for step and watch for them in the evals